CodingAvenue/codestop-course-php-advance/content/INTRODUCTION.md

     - Creating Computational Artifacts
     - Testing and Refining Computational Artifacts

-## PHP Advance
+## PHP Advanced

-PHP advance introduces the advanced techniques in PHP programming to broaden and heighten further your PHP coding skills.
+PHP advanced introduces the advanced techniques in PHP programming to broaden and heighten further your PHP coding skills.

 It is designed for: